Dear Brothers and Sisters in Christ:

 Glory be to Jesus Christ!
 Glory forever!

 We have been live streaming and uploading youtube versions of daily services (scroll down on this page) celebrated by Fr.
-Steven and Matushka Cindy at their home for some days now.
+Steven and Matushka Cindy, and/or parish faitfhful through zoom, at their home for some months now.
 Holy Transfiguration parish has celebrated daily services for many years, and this is in keeping with that practice.
 It has been quite heartening to receive photos of faithful placing i-pads in their icon corners to pray together with us; we have also heard feedback from as far as Alaska and Florida that many are joining us for these services during such challenging times.
+As we are beginning to open the church at the present time, these services are augmenting those celebrated in church.

 To see the service schedule, please click here to view weekly bulletins.
 This is shared with all our faithful each week, with the schedule of services celebrated at our home so all can join us.
 Links found there include access to our facebook page that you can also reference here.
 Each day on the live stream and recorded version of services, Fr.
 Steven verbally shares the service schedule for the coming days also.
 If you "like" our facebook page, you will actually receive notifications when we "go live" with services.